What are the specifications of the Bluefin 142?

 There are two sealed bulkheads, fore and aft of cockpit, to ensure that the Pakayak stays afloat in the event that you swamp the cockpit.
 Pakayak also comes with reflective safety lines and watertight hatches.

 There are fore and aft carry handles, reflective safety lines along each side, and three areas shock cord for gear storage.
 See image above.

 The tongue and groove connecting sections are designed to interlock and keep the watertight seal even in the event of an impact to the hull.

-We have tested our prototypes in temperatures from 30 degrees (Fahrenheit) to baking in the hot sun in the 90’s without any problem whatsoever.
+We have tested our boats in temperatures from 30 degrees (Fahrenheit) to baking in the hot sun in the 90’s without any problem whatsoever.
 All of the latches and plates are made of either 316 stainless steel or steel coated with an enviro-coat which gives the same exposure resistance as the 316 stainless steel.

 The band spring clamp design has been used successfully for decades in numerous applications without failure and is particularly good at handling vibration or impact such as collision with a rock as it is able to flex with the impact while holding its tension.

 Each clamp is rated over 300 pounds of holding force.
 With 5 clamps in the cockpit section, those sections are held together with over 1,500 pounds of holding force.
 We have intentionally over-designed our clamps with respect to the forces that could be exerted upon them to ensure the durability of the Bluefin models and the safety of our customers.

 What about foot braces and rudder?

 The foot braces are flag style adjustable and can be used with a rudder.
 The Bluefin models are rudder-ready so you can add one if you like.
 You can buy our Bluefin 14 rudder kit or the Bluefin 142 rudder kit which can be installed and used with the Pakayak foot braces as steering pedals.